jose-medina/wordcloud-challange/README.md

 _Hint: *The default task is `build`.
 That means if we run only `grunt` on the terminal, `build` will be executed*_

+## Production

+_The `css` and `js` tasks provide us with the main js and css source maps.
+That means, we are getting minified files that can be turn into their unbuilt versions._

 ## Testing

 _In order to test this project, you have to install first a couple of modules:_